 5. Social Security Card for everyone in the household

 6. Bank Statement for the last 30 days

 7. Notice of Benefits Social Security Award letter, Tanf or Food Stamp letter

 8. Child Support Statement

 9. If unemployed, you must be registered at the Work-One with a resume online and actively seeking employment.
 You will be required to provide documentation including contact information for the last 5 employment interviews.
 You will receive paperwork from Township Trustee's Office for documenting the interviews.

-The Lafayette Township Trustee may maintain abandoned cemeteries in the township.
-We can assist in mowing the grass, repairing stones, etc. The Trustee provides information to citizens about the history of the cemetery to the best of his knowledge.
+The Lafayette Township Trustee may maintain abandoned cemetaries in the township.
+We can assist in mowing the grass, repairing stones, etc. The Trustee provides information to citizens about the history of the cemetary to the best of his knowledge.

 The State of Indiana gives Township Trustees the duty of enforcing weed control in the Township to keep our environment safe from obnoxious and detrimental weeds that can harm lawns and farms.
 The Township Trustees are required to oversee State Highways, Railroads, business, and neglected home lawns to maintain their property or they will be cut and maintained by the Township Trustee and billed with fees and the cost of maintaining the property.
 To report the property in need of assistance please call our office.

 Burial assistance is available from the Township Trustee when no other means of payment are available.
 The trustee, according to Indiana Code Title 12, is to oversee the burial of the indigent.

 Each August, the trustee prepares and submits a budget for the incoming year to the three-person township board for approval.
 As the Chief Financial Officer of the township, the trustee pays and records all claims for the township expenses and salaries and is responsible to keep accurate records and follow all the financial guidelines set out in Indiana Code.